About consciousness

 Subjective mental states arise from information processing

-There are several arguments for subjective mental states being the products of information processing 6.
+There are several arguments for subjective mental states being the products of information processing in the brain 7.

 Subjective mental states do have causal power